Social Media: | Twitter,

 Ainsworth, G B. (2014).
 Valuing birds: understanding the relationship between social values and the conservation of Australian threatened avifauna, Faculty of Engineering, Health, Science and the Environment, Charles Darwin University, Darwin, Australia.

-Ainsworth, GB and Burns, GL (In preparation).
+Ainsworth, GB and Burns, GL (Submitted).
 "Affective and effective conservation messages: a case study of Australian threatened birds."
+Australasian Journal of Environmental Management.

 Wolf, ID, Ainsworth, GB and Crowley, J. (2017).
 "Transformative travel as a sustainable market niche for protected areas: a new development, marketing and conservation model."
 Journal of Sustainable Tourism, 1-24. doi: 10.1080/09669582.2017.1302454